-UK Trade in Goods by Classification of Product by Activity CPA (08): Quarter 3 (July to September) 2014
+UK Trade in Goods by Classification of Product by Activity CPA (08): Quarter 4 2014

 The value of UK exports and imports of goods grouped by industry.
 Goods are attributed to the industry of which they are the principal products.